Suzanna-Linn/slua/docs/moving-datatypes.md

 ### Use of memory

-Every variable, or literal value, of any type, is stored as a 16 bytes tagged value (TValue) that includes the type identifier.
+Every variable or literal value, of any type, is stored as a 16 bytes tagged value (TValue) that includes the type identifier.
 - Primitive types (boolean, number, vector and nil) have their value in the TValue.
 - Reference types (string, table, function, thread, buffer and userdata) have a pointer to the heap.